Ataimo007/tyk-crd-migration/README.md

 Below are the available flags

-  -n : NAMESPACE ...................
-The Namespace in the Sourc KubeConfig that Contains the CRDs you want to Migrate -s : SOURCE_KUBECONFIG ...........
-The Name of the KubeConfig for the Source Kubernetes Cluster.
+  -n : NAMESPACE: The Namespace in the Sourc KubeConfig that Contains the CRDs you want to Migrate -s : SOURCE_KUBECONFIG: The Name of the KubeConfig for the Source Kubernetes Cluster.
 If not specified, defaults to the Current KubeConfig Context
-  -d : DESTINATION_KUBECONFIG ......
-The Name of the KubeConfig for the Destination Kubernetes Cluster
+  -d : DESTINATION_KUBECONFIG: The Name of the KubeConfig for the Destination Kubernetes Cluster

 ### statup-operator (Not Yet Implemented)